Intermittent fasting has been proven to be one of the most effective ways to lose weight and improve overall health. Find out why!

-I struggled when I first started intermittent fasting, working out what I should eat, when I should eat and what things really didn’t work.
-In fact, the first time I tried I gave up within 2 days and didn’t try again for5 more years!
+I struggled when I first started intermittent fasting, working out what I should eat, when I should eat, and what things didn’t work.
+The first time I tried I gave up within 2 days and didn’t try again for five more years!

-I don’t want you to fail, I want you to get all the support you need, answer all of your questions and get to a healthier, slimmer version of you.
-So I’ve created IF Step-by-Step.
+I don’t want you to fail, I want you to get all the support you need, answer all of your questions, and get a healthier, slimmer you.
+That's why I’ve created IF Step-by-Step.

 I’ve seen a lot of courses out there that are heavy on facts but don’t get you off to a quick start.
-Or that doesn’t give you all the facts or any real support.
+Or ones that don’t provide enough information or give any real support for your journey.

 IF Step by Step is different:

 Quick start modules to get you up and running fast.

 Support to maintain your progress

 Worksheets, fasting tracker, and checklists to support your fasting journey

 Group coaching sessions allow you to ask questions, get additional advice and meet other like-minded course members.

 Please email me at email@example.com if you have any questions about the course or your suitability to join us.